Ukraine's major victories and defeats against Russian forces

 LOSS: Siege of Mariupol

 Mariupol's defenders, outnumbered and isolated, made some mistakes, like dividing defense of the city between naval, ground and territorial defense forces, RUSI assessed.
-But they held on from late February through mid-May, when the final Ukrainian surviving forces surrendered at the sprawling Azovstal steel plant.
+But they held on from late February through mid-May of 2022, when the final Ukrainian surviving forces surrendered at the sprawling Azovstal steel plant.
 "The longevity of the defense of Mariupol reflects the extraordinary bravery of its defenders," RUSI added.
 "Ukrainian forces not only exceeded the expectations of the Ukrainian General Staff, but also inflicted heavy losses on the Russian attackers."

 WIN: Destruction of Russian battalion at Bilohorivka